 - Approximately 90 per cent come from epithelial cells which form the surface layer covering the ovaries.
 Epithelial cell tumours (sometimes referred to as carcinomas) usually occur in women older than 50 years.

 - Around five per cent come from the stromal cells (these cells make up the core of the ovaries).
-Stromal cell tumours may occur in women of any age although certain tumours, such as androblastomas, may be more common in adolescence.
+Stromal cell tumours may occur in women of any age although certain tumours may be more common in adolescence.
+Granulosa cell tumours are an example of a stromal cancer.

 - Five per cent from the germ cells.
 Germ cells in the ovary are the cells that develop into eggs.
 Germ cell tumours usually occur in younger women.